HFTrader/BleedingEdge/README.md

 - tags: a list of strings (tags) associated with this particular configuration

 - url: Where to download the tarball from.
+This can be any protocol that is supported by python.urllib2 plus svn: and git: prefixes for bleeding edge.
 You would usually use the key {dirname}. it is okay to put the version number explicitly here but beware that if say, user asks for binutils version 2.27 and the last available is 2.25, the 2.25 config will be used.
 In this case, if the URL is specified as `ftp.gnu.org/gnu/binutils/binutils-2.25.tar.gz` then we will not be able to pick up the 2.27 version from the ftp site.
 You will have to create another entry in the config, which is not ideal.
 So please use the {dirname} key.

 - dirname: the name of this key is not intuitive but I could not find a better one.
 It is the name of the directory under config (and under build) that will hold configs and the build, respectively.
 Examples are `binutils-2.25` and `gcc-5.0.1`.
 The configuration directory, for example, will be `<yourscriptdir>/config/gcc-5.0.1/`.
 I've added the default to all the configs so far just to make it explicit.